lordnull/rec2json/README.md

 Options are passed to the rec2json parse transform through compile options.
 The parse transform checks for the key 'rec2json' in the compile options.
 The value is expected to be a proplist.

+Options can also be passed in on a per-module basis by adding one or more `rec2json` module attributes.
+A `rec2json` module attribute can either be a tuple for one option, or a list of option tuples.
+They all get mashed together.
+Using the same option more than once has undefined behavior.

 Options are:

 <table>
   <tr>